xiaolei-lab/SIMER/README.md

 `cal.effs()`, calculate for marker effects:
 **pop.geno**, genotype matrix of population, two columns represent a individual
 **cal.model**, phenotype model with "A", "AD", "ADI"
-**num.qtn.tr1**, integer or integer vector, the number of QTN in the trait1
+**num.qtn.tr1**, integer or integer vector, the number of QTN in a single trait
 **sd.tr1**, standard deviation of different effects, the last 5 vector elements are corresponding to d, aXa, aXd, dXa, dXd respectively and the rest elements are corresponding to a
 **dist.qtn.tr1**, distribution of QTN's effects with options: "normal", "geometry" and "gamma", vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**eff.unit.tr1**, unit effect of geometric distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**eff.unit.tr1**, unit effect of geometric distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**shape.tr1**, shape of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**shape.tr1**, shape of gamma distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**scale.tr1**, scale of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**scale.tr1**, scale of gamma distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
 **multrait**, whether applying pair traits with overlapping, TRUE represents applying, FALSE represents not
 **num.qtn.trn**, QTN distribution matrix, diagnal elements are total QTN number of the trait, non-diagnal are QTN number of overlop qtn
 **sd.trn**, a matrix with the standard deviation of the QTN effects